mborne/markdown-to-html/README.md

 ## Features

-* Custom layout with asset management
+* Custom layout with assets management
 * Table of content using `[[toc]]`
 * HTML/JS views to bypass markdown limitation for some pages